plantPM/core/README.md

 # Plant

-## WHAT IS PLANT?????
+For more info about the project and installation of it, please visit [our website](https://www.plantPM.gthub.io)

+## What is plant?????

 Plant is a free and open source package managers.
-It uses install scripts to install packages.
+It uses install scripts to install softwere.

 ## Why is this better then homebrew?